Azad88101/NOT-_JUST_A_CLOCK/readme.md

 - Designed with **default values** to eliminate repeated user input every time.

 > **Note:**
-> The line in the code `// deathYearDialog.showModal();` is intentionally commented out to avoid prompting the user every time.
+> The line in the code `// deathYearDialog.showModal();` is intentionally commented  to avoid prompting the user every time.
 If you want the user to input the death year manually each time, simply uncomment that line.

 ---